Accounting Careers and Certifications

 The job outlook is good for accountants and auditors.
 According to the Bureau of Labor Statistics (2011), "employment of accountants and auditors is expected to grow by 22 percent between 2008 and 2018, which is much faster than the average for all occupations."
 According to a Fall 2011 salary survey conducted by the National Association of Colleges and Employers, bachelor's degree candidates in accounting received starting offers averaging $51,134 a year in 2011.
 The median annual wage of accountants and auditors was $62,850 (Bureau of Labor Statistics 2011 wage data).
 For specific industry profile information, please visit the Occupational Employment Statistics.

-Students with a major in accounting from Saint Mary-of-the-Woods College will be prepared for positions that require graduates to apply a broad perspective as well as accounting knowledge to various accounting staff positions.
+Students with an accounting major from Saint Mary-of-the-Woods College will be prepared for positions that require graduates to apply a broad perspective as well as accounting knowledge to various accounting jobs.
 This major provides a core foundation for positions in the following areas:

 - Industry / Corporate settings